 How Can Caregivers Adapt a Home for Someone with Vision or Hearing Loss?

-By Kate Race 8 am on
+By Greg Kling 8 am on

 Caregivers can adapt a home for a senior loved one with vision or hearing loss by removing physical hazards, improving indoor lighting, and installing visual or tactile alert systems.
 These practical modifications greatly enhance everyday safety and help individuals maintain their independence.